 HOW DO I KNOW IF I CAN PURSUE A THIRD-PARTY BAD FAITH CLAIM?

-If you suffered injury in an accident caused by someone else, contact our personal injury attorneys at the MIC Firm.
+If you suffered injury in an accident caused by someone else, contact our personal injury attorneys at My Insurance Case.
 We can help you determine whether a Stowers demand might be the way to go and handle every aspect of your personal injury claim.